katalyst/ornament-static/README.md

 ## Getting Started

 1. Git clone this repo in to your project folder.
-1. Git clone ornament in to [your project folder]/ornament
 1. Run `./orn_rename` to pull css, js and html files in to your project.
-1. Open index.html and replace the rails stuff with html stuff, ie. title, scripts, yields etc.
 1. Run `grunt ornament_patch` to update HTML file.
 Removes rails commands and replaces with HTML stuff, new JS/CSS includes.
 1. Download jquery.js and add to /js/vendor
 1. Run `grunt watch` and start developing!